WPChill/strong-testimonials/readme.txt

 Show the full testimonial, the excerpt, or up to a specified length - which is great when you have both long and short testimonials.

 Organize them into **categories** for easy segmentation.
 You can **paginate them**, only showing 5-10 per page, for example.
-The plugin offers simple page controls (1 2 3) that can be placed above and below the testimonial group.
+The plugin offers simple page controls that can be placed above and below the testimonial group.

 = Slideshow =

 Slideshows are easy to create.
 Multiple slideshows can be used on the same page with different styles and speeds. *(Can other testimonial plugins say that?)*

-Use **excerpts** to craft quick and simple one-liners.
-[Really make it sing](http://demos.wpmission.com/strong-testimonials/examples/excerpt-slideshow/) using **Featured Images**.

 Use **excerpts** to craft quick and simple one-liners.
 [Really make it sing](http://demos.wpmission.com/strong-testimonials/examples/excerpt-slideshow/) using **Featured Images**.